beeware/beeware/docs/tutorial/tutorial-7.rst

 The important detail to notice: while an application is processing an event, *it can't redraw*, and *it can't process other events*.

-This means any user logic contained in an event handlers needs to complete quickly.
+This means any user logic contained in an event handler needs to complete quickly.
 Any delay in completing the event handler will be observed by the user as a slowdown (or stop) in GUI updates.
 If this delay is long enough, your operating system may report this as a problem - the macOS "Beachball" and Windows "Hourglass" are the operating system telling you that your app is taking too long in an event handler.